faisalmemon/solve-it-now/docs/about.md

 - **Dimensional Analysis**: Investigate WHAT, WHERE, WHEN, and EXTENT aspects
 - **Progressive Refinement**: Build understanding through iterative questioning

-### **AI Integration**
+### **AI Enhancement (Optional)**
-Three different AI workflows accommodate different privacy and workflow preferences:
+Three different AI workflows are available to enhance your systematic analysis:

 - **System Prompt**: Generate formatted prompts for use with your own AI tools
 - **Public AI**: Direct integration with AI services (data may be used for training)
 - **Private AI**: Premium AI service with no third-party training (subscription required)

+The AI workflows provide additional perspectives and suggestions, but the systematic methodology provides value independently.

 ### **Interactive Decision Making**
-- Evaluate AI-suggested solutions with Accept/Reject/Not Sure options
+- Evaluate suggested solutions (from your analysis or AI) with Accept/Reject/Not Sure options
 - Answer diagnostic questions to deepen problem understanding
 - Progressive workflow that builds from initial problem to validated solutions
+- Evidence-based decision making guided by systematic analysis

 ## Key Features